MobileReality/react-native-select-pro/website/docs/api/styles.md

             // Style of clear option image
             icon?: StyleProp<ImageStyle>;
         };
-    },
+    } & StyleProp<ViewStyle>
     // Style of options list container
-    optionsList: {
+    optionsList: StyleProp<ViewStyle>
-        // Style of section header
+    // Style of section header container
     sectionHeader?: {
         // Style of section header title
         text?: StyleProp<TextStyle>;
         // Style of section header clear icon when all section options are selected clearIcon?: StyleProp<ImageStyle>;
         // Style of section header when all section options are selected selected?: StyleProp<ViewStyle>;
         // Style of section header title when all section options are selected selectedText?: StyleProp<TextStyle>;
         // Style of section header clear icon all section options are selected selectedClearIcon?: StyleProp<ImageStyle>;
-    },
+    } & StyleProp<ViewStyle>
     // Style of single option container
     option: {
         // Style of single option text